finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_intellisense**
 > IntellisenseResponse put_intellisense(intellisense_request)

-PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
+PutIntellisense: Makes a intellisense prompts given an SQL snip-it

-SQL and a row/colum position within it from which to determine intellisense options for the user to potentially choose from.
+Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid SQL) and cursor location  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example